codegode23/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su command is used to run a command as a different user. echo $USER is used to get the current user name.
+su command is used to run a command as a different user. whoami is used to get the current user name. groups is a command that prints all the groups the current user is part of.